raspberrypilearning/flatgame/en/step_3.md

 ---

-title: Emailing photos to yourself or a club mentor
+title: Emailing images to yourself or a club mentor

 ---